teora91/phd-coercion.corpus.study/README.md

-# Norwegian Aspectual Verbs Sentence Extractor 1.0
+# Corpus Analysis on Complement Coercion in Norwegian: Aspectual Verbs Sentence Extractor + Extra Material

 ## Repository Scope
 This repository accompanies the material for a **paper currently under review**.